yespiggy/tp/docs/DeveloperGuide.md

     2. Test case: `edit 1 i/`
         Expected: No edits made to any startups, users are informed on valid industry inputs.

+### Listing Startups
+1. Viewing all startups in CapitalConnect
+   1. Prerequisites: There are startups stored in CapitalConnect.
+   2. Test case: `list` <br>
+      Expected: all previously saved startups will be shown only in the startup list.
+Success message is displayed.
+   3. Test case: `list 1234`<br>
+      Expected: all previously saved contacts will be shown only in the startup list.
+Success message is displayed.

+### Finding a startup

+1. Prerequisites: One startup named Apple in tech industry and with a funding stage A is presented in CapitalConnect.

+2. Finding a startup with valid inputs.

+    1. Test case: `find n/Apple`<br>
+       Expected: The startup with the respective name has been successfully displayed in CapitalConnect.

+    2. Test case: `find i/tech`<br>
+       Expected: The startup with the respective industry has been successfully displayed in CapitalConnect.

+    3. Test case: `find f/A`<br>
+       Expected: The startup with the respective funding stage has been successfully displayed in CapitalConnect.

+3. Finding a startup with missing / invalid inputs.

+    1. Test case: `find n/`<br>
+       Expected: No startup is displayed, message of invalid command format is sent to user as names should not be blank.

+    2. Test case: `find i/`<br>
+       Expected: No startup is displayed, message of invalid command format is sent to user as industries should not be blank.

+    3. Test case: `find f/`<br>
+       Expected: No startup is displayed, message of invalid command format is sent to user as funding stages should not be blank.

+    4. Test case: find <br>
+       Expected: No startup is displayed, message of invalid command format is sent to user as given keywords should not be blank.

 ### Adding a Note to a Startup